cadolphs/style-transfer/JOURNAL.md

 # Journal
+## 2023-11-03: It runs.
+Sort of.
+Okay, adding the missing `__init__.py` did the trick.
+Then there were issues with newer CUDA versions or something about the device not being correct that required a quick fix in the InST repo.

+Now it seems to be running and training.
+Before I do that for a full run, though, I'll want to sort out the saving of model artifacts.

 ## 2023-11-02: Milestone update
 1. ✅I can run modal with "my own" git repo cloned.
 2. ✅I can build a modal container with the Stable Diffusion 1.4 checkpoint (as originally required by InST) downloaded.